 However, when I cut into the red tomato flesh, I realized that I would need something a little stronger for the batter since the red tomatoes are a bit mushier than the green.
 So, I adapted my recipe.
 And in doing so created a brand new recipe that really can be used interchangeably for both red and green tomatoes.

-How to Make Gluten Free Fried Creole Tomatoes with Roasted Artichoke Remoulade
+How to Make Fried Red Tomatoes with Roasted Artichoke Remoulade Sauce

-To start the gluten free fried Creole tomatoes with roasted artichoke remoulade, preheat the oven to 425 degrees F. Arrange canned, quartered artichoke hearts on a parchment paper-lined baking sheet.
-Then, bake for about 20 minutes, or until they look like this:
+Start by preheating the oven to 425 degrees F. Then, arrange canned, quartered artichoke hearts on a parchment paper-lined baking sheet.
+Bake for about 20 minutes, or until they look like this:

 Next, make the remoulade sauce.
-Put about ¾ of the roasted artichoke heart quarters into the sauce, and stir until well-combined.
+Cut ¾ of the cooled roasted artichokes into small pieces.
+Stir into the remoulade the sauce, and stir until well-combined.
+Cover and refrigerate until use.
 Leave the rest of the roasted artichoke heart quarters to top the sauce just before serving.

-Then, fill three shallow bowls.
+Then, line three shallow bowls side-by-side on your countertop.
 In the first, add the cassava flour.
 In the next bowl, make the egg wash.
 Then, shake the seasoned gluten free bread crumbs into the third bowl:

-Heat your oil to about 350 degrees F in a large cast iron skillet.
+Heat the oil to 350 degrees F in a large cast iron skillet.
 You only need about an inch or two of oil in the skillet.
-Once the oil is hot, you fry the double-battered Creole tomato slices for about 2 to 3 minutes, or until both sides are crispy and slightly browned.
+Once the oil is hot, you fry the double-battered tomato slices for about 2 to 3 minutes, or until both sides are crispy and slightly browned.

-Share these gluten free fried Creole tomatoes with roasted artichoke remoulade sauce with those whose feisty presence never fails to energize your inner being.
+Share these fried red tomatoes with those whose feisty presence never fails to energize your inner being.
 And see y'all on the yum side...

 Ingredients